cedececa/CouponsGenerator/README.md

 # Extensibility

-In this project, you can easyly to add more algorithm by yourself.
+In this project, you can easily to add more algorithm by yourself.
 Only you need to 2 things.

-Exameple:
+Example:

 Step 1. create an class in Typescript and put it into the path "src/services/coupon/algoritmos/"
 ```ts